Chief Visionary Officer

 Brant Lingle joined Twilight Wish as Executive Director in April 2021.
 He has over 25 years of experience in the nonprofit sector with the last ten spent in senior leadership roles.
 Lingle graduated from Cairn University with a M.S. in Organizational Leadership.
 He currently resides in Hellertown with his wife and three children, dog, cats, (and other various pets).
 Brant is a huge Eagles fan and loves kayaking and walking in nature.

 Donna DeQuila received her B.S. from Wagner College in 1979.
 She has over 30 years of experience as an accountant and office manager, most recently with the Law Offices of William J. Courtney, LLC.
-DeQuila, who joined Twilight Wish in 2019, oversees the fiscal and administrative activities for the foundation.
+DeQuila, who joined Twilight Wish in 2019, is responsible for increasing donor engagement by communicating with donors and building relationships.

 Director of Community Relations